mrx7014/HorizonUX/MAKECONFIGS.md

 - **BUILD_TARGET_DISABLE_KNOX_PROPERTIES**: For android <= 11, try this at own risk because it disables knox via properties which are untested.
 - **BUILD_TARGET_BOOT_ANIMATION_FPS**: Add any integer value lesser than or equal to 60 if you have a bootanimation that has video/gif like transistions
 - **BUILD_TARGET_SHUTDOWN_ANIMATION_FPS**: Same applies for this variable
+- **RECOVERY_IMAGE_PATH**: To be filled by the builder if they want to patch their device's recovery.

 ## Fill these to prevent build errors.
 - **PRODUCT_CSC_NAME**: The csc code of your product image, don't put random string there.